Medical expert of the article

 Prevention

-Also take note of the following expert tips:
+Also consider the following expert tips:

 - wear comfortable shoes;